-In 1920, something important crystallized for Kiwanis; something that inspired Roe Fulkerson, the gifted editor of the Kiwanis magazine, to propose two simple words – “We Build” – as the Kiwanis motto.
-It was the coining of the Motto, after five years of painful and exhilarating growth, that put Kiwanis into its stride.
-Then in 2005, during the 90th anniversary year of Kiwanis, delegates to the International Convention voted to adopt a new motto, “Serving the Children of the World,” to emphasize the primary focus of Kiwanis service over those nine decades and make a commitment for the years to come.
-In the early years, members focused on business networking but in 1919, the organization changed its focus to service.
-In the 1960s, worldwide expansion was approved and within the decade, Kiwanis International-Europe was formed, representing Kiwanians in 11 European nations.
-In 1987, women officially were allowed into the membership.
-Today, Kiwanis has more than 90 nations that continue to strengthen the bond between Kiwanis and the entire world.
-Regional Service Centers exist throughout the world, to assist clubs and leadership in Kiwanis.
+In 1920, Roe Fulkerson, the gifted editor of the Kiwanis magazine, proposed two simple words – “We Build” – as the Kiwanis motto.
+After five years of painful and exhilarating growth, the coining of this motto helped Kiwanis find its stride.
+Then in 2005, during the 90th anniversary year of Kiwanis, delegates to the International Convention voted to adopt a new motto, “Serving the Children of the World,” to emphasize the primary focus of Kiwanis service over those nine decades and to make a commitment for the years to come.
+Today, all people are welcome to participate in Kiwanis, and Kiwanis clubs can be found in nearly 80 nations and geographic locations.